Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: East and West boundary layers

 We look for solutions of the above equation which decay as $Z\to \infty$.
 Consequently, the dimension of the vector space of solutions of the simplified boundary layer equation \eqref{eq:BL-EW} depends on the sign of $\cos(\theta)$: \begin{itemize} \item If $\cos \theta>0$ (East coast), decaying solutions of equation \eqref{eq:BL-EW} are of the form

 \item If $\cos \theta<0$ (West coast), decaying solutions of equation \eqref{eq:BL-EW} are of the form

 \end{itemize} Notice that we retrieve the dissymetry between the East and West coasts: indeed, only one boundary condition can be lifted on the East boundary, whereas two boundary conditions (namely, the traces of $\psi^0$ and $\d_n\psi^0$) can be lifted on the West boundary.
 As a consequence, $\psi^0$ must vanish at first order on the East coast, so that the role of $\psi^{BL}$ on $\Gamma_E$ is merely to correct the trace of $\d_n\psi^0$.

-Note that, in order that the trace and the normal derivative of $\psi^0+\psi^{BL}$ are exactly 0 on $\Gamma_E$, we will actually need an additional corrector, which is built in the next chapter.
+Note that, in order that the trace and the normal derivative of $\psi^0+\psi^{BL}$ are exactly zero on $\Gamma_E$, we will actually need an additional corrector, which is built in the next chapter.

 In first approximation, the boundary layer terms on the East and West coasts, denoted respectively by $\psi_E$ and $\psi_W$, are thus defined by where the coefficients $A, A_+, A_-$ ensure that the trace and the normal derivative of $\psi^0 (s,z)+ \psbl (s,\lambda_{E,W}z) $ vanish at main order on the East and West coasts.
 This leads to